cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

     ```bash
     bash ./stack.sh start KINGS-LYNN
     ```
-* **Please note**: The Blazegraph namespace specified in the docker-compose file (i.e. `river_stations`) needs to be created beforehand in order for the agent to start up successfully.
+* **Please note**: The Blazegraph namespace specified in the docker-compose file (i.e. `riverstations`) needs to be created beforehand in order for the agent to start up successfully.

 ## 4.3) AirQuality Agent

+tbd

 &nbsp;
 # Tracking instantiated building information